 More information about what you need to provide research participants about the processing of their personal data, see Content of the information by the Finnish Social Science Data Archive (FSD).

 Note that in special situations, for example, if you collect data from children under 15 years old or other populations belonging to vulnerable groups, or your data collection exposes participants to certain kinds of sensitivities or risks, you need to request an ethical review from Hanken's Research Ethics Committee.
 See Ethical review about the six types of studies that request an ethical review.
 Contact Hanken’s Data Protection Officer firstname.lastname@example.org for detailed advice.

 More information, see Informing research participants about the processing of their personal data by the Finnish Social Science Data Archive (FSD).

 Recorded interviews are usually materials associated with the base information security level (restricted).

 Exceptions consist of:

-For more information on information security levels, see the PDF file (Instructions for handling and storing data and documents on different information security levels) on the page of Information Management at Hanken.
+For more information on information security levels, see the PDF file Instructions for handling and storing data and documents on different information security levels on the page of Information Management at Hanken.

 The following rules apply when recording interviews:

 For surveys, you can also use respondents from participants pools/panels (e.g., Amazon MTurk, Prolific Academic).
 If doing so, all the same principles for data processing and protection apply as for other sources of respondents.
-Especially, remember to inform the respondents (on the cover letter or first page of the survey) about the purpose of data gathering and processing, about whether any direct identifier information is stored (at all, in separate file, or in the same file as the research data), and how and when all the data will be erased.
-Note that if the actual survey instrument that you use is not Hanken-provided Webropol (but e.g., Qualtrics), you have to check with firstname.lastname@example.org that there is a Data Processing Agreement in place with the provider of the survey instrument.
+Especially, remember to inform the respondents (on the cover letter or first page of the survey) about the purpose of data gathering and processing, about whether any direct identifier information is stored (stored at all, stored in separate file, or in the same file as the research data), and how and when all the data will be erased.
+Note that if the actual survey instrument that you use is not Hanken-provided Webropol (but e.g., Qualtrics), you have to check with email@example.com that there is a Data Processing Agreement in place with the provider of the survey instrument.